 Frequently Asked Questions

-I take Coumadin (Warafin) do I need to stop taking it prior to having an extraction?
+I take Coumadin (Warafin), or other blood thinners, do I need to stop taking it prior to having an extraction?

 I take a daily aspirin and/or Plavix, do I need to stop taking it prior to my surgery?